 None of our executive officers receive direct compensation from us.
 We do not currently have any employees and do not expect to have any employees in the foreseeable future.
 The services necessary for the operation of our business are provided to us by our executive officers and the other employees of our Adviser and Administrator, pursuant to the terms of the Advisory and Administration Agreements, respectively.
-Mr. Gladstone, our chairman and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and secretary and Mr. Stelljes, our president and chief investment officer, are all employees of and are compensated directly by our Adviser.
+Mr. Gladstone, our chairman and chief executive officer, Mr. Cutlip, our president, and Mr. Brubaker, our co-vice chairman and chief operating officer, are all employees of and are compensated directly by our Adviser.
 Their compensation is not directly reimbursable by us.
-Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salaries and benefits expenses of Ms. Jones, our chief financial officer, and Mr. Gerson, who served as our treasurer through January 20, 2012.
-During fiscal 2011, we reimbursed \$60,535 of Ms. Jones' salary, \$16,287 of her bonus, and \$11,243 of the cost of her benefits that were paid by our Administrator.
+Under the Administration Agreement, we reimburse our Administrator for our allocable portion of the salaries and benefits expenses of Ms. Jones, our chief financial officer and treasurer.
+During fiscal 2012, we reimbursed \$71,595.36 of Ms. Jones' salary, \$27,350.40 of her bonus, and \$11,997.10 of the cost of her benefits that were paid by our Administrator.